wjohnsaunders/DuenderMods/Motor Mounts MGN9 Extended/README.md

 be easy as it is just plastic.
 I will try and figure out how to design a thread so it gets 3D printed in a future revision.

-Next you need 5 heatset inserts per mount, M3x5x4, which go into the 5 middle sized holes.
+Next you need 5 heat-set inserts per mount, M3x5x4, which go into the 5 middle sized holes.
 The circular end of the insert should fit into the hole, then push it all the way in with a soldering iron.

 Note: In order to get the insert properly aligned, I push it almost in, then flip the part over and press down hard on a flat heat resistance surface (I use a small sheet of aluminum on my desk).
-The remaining heat alows the insert to go all the way in, and the flat surface ensures the insert is properly aligned when the plastic sets hard.
+The remaining heat allows the insert to go all the way in, and the flat surface ensures the insert is properly aligned when the plastic sets hard.

 Move your bearing stacks from the existing top cover to the new top cover.